iPhra/API/README.md

 # simple-filesystem
-This is the repository for the project "Prova finale di Algoritmi e Strutture Dati" by Politecnico di Milano.
+This is the repository for the project "Prova finale di Algoritmi e Strutture Dati" (Final test of Algorithms and Data Structures) by Politecnico di Milano.
 It's a C implementation (libc only) of a simple Unix tree-shaped filesystem, saved in RAM.